 Finally, once these needs have been satisfied, MassDOT allocates the remaining funding among the state's 13 MPOs for programming.
 This discretionary funding for MPOs is suballocated by formula to determine the Regional Target amounts.
 The Boston Region MPO receives the largest portion of MPO funding in the state, with approximately 43 percent of Massachusetts' Regional Target funds allocated to the region.
-MassDOT develops these targets in consultation with the Massachusetts Association of Regional Planning Agencies (MARPA).
+The formula for distributing Rgional Target funds is developed by the Massachusetts Association of Regional Planning Agencies (MARPA) and based onfederal-aid assumptions drafted through consultation between MassDOT and FHWA.
 This TIP was programmed with the assumption that the Boston Region MPO will have between \$105 million and \$110 million annually for Regional Target amounts, which consist of federal funding and state funding for the local match.